Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 To create a seamless browsing experience, we recommend keeping Ajax loading enabled.
 Occasionally, Ajax may conflict with embedded custom code.
 If you’re troubleshooting issues with embedded custom code, you can disable Ajax by unchecking Enable Ajax Loading.

-Use the Site: Loading section of the Style Editor to enable Ajax loading and adjust or hide the loading bar that displays while pages load.
+Use the Site: Loading section of Site Styles to enable Ajax loading and adjust or hide the loading bar that displays while pages load.

 Because Squarespace templates are built with responsive design, your site adjusts on mobile devices to better fit the format of that device.
 These templates have mobile-specific tweaks for an extra layer of customization.

-Use the tweaks in the Mobile sections of the Style Editor to style how your header elements (branding, navigation menu, shopping cart, and search icon) display when viewed on a mobile device.
+Use the tweaks in the Mobile sections of Site Styles to style how your header elements (branding, navigation menu, shopping cart, and search icon) display when viewed on a mobile device.

 Mobile header elements display in customizable top or bottom navigation bars.